 echo $user->email; // Readable from anywhere

 This gives you immutable-from-the-outside properties that still normalize their values on internal assignment.
 No more writing a public getter and a private setter — the visibility modifier handles it.
+I've started using this pattern on almost every value object in my projects.

 Virtual Properties